mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg opacity blur](./media/hardware/1wubhh0.jpeg)

 <!--
-We're not at the heart of this talk.
+We're now at the heart of this talk.

 We'll talk about *how* we can reduced the number of keys in the following slides but let's focus on *why* this is something we want to do.